fff7d1bc/better-initramfs/README.rst

 - Support for software RAID
 - Rescue shell
 - Remote rescue shell, available over ssh.
-- UUID/LABEL support for root and enc_root
+- UUID/LABEL support for resume, root and enc_root
 - Support for resume from TuxOnIce and in-kernel suspend (swsusp)

 Use binary packages